chiku/simple_validation/README.md

 Running tests
 -------------

-Clone the repository and run 'rake' from the root directory.
+Clone the repository and run `rake` from the root directory.

 Contributing
 ------------